faranalytics/network-services/examples/hello_world/README.md

 server.on('connection', (socket: net.Socket) => {
     socket.on('error', console.error);
-    const service = createService(socket); // Create an instance of a Service. service.createServiceApp(greeter); // Create a Service App using the Greeter and connect it to the network.
+    const service = createService(socket); // Create an instance of a Service. service.createServiceApp(greeter); // Create a Service App using a Greeter and connect it to the network.
 });
 ```
 #### Connect to the Server and use the `net.Socket` in order to create a Service.
 Use the Service in order to create a Service API of type `Greeter`.